 Reset Object: This button allows you to reset a selected item that has been rotated.
 The item will reset to its default from the library.

-Checking this box will set all items in the library to display as symbols.
+Show Symbols in Library: Check this box to set all items in the library to display as symbols.
 With this option turned on, the symbol preview of each item will appear in the Thumbnails Panel of the library.

-Default New Item Animations On: Checking this box will default animations on for items inserted from the library.
+Default New Item Animations On: Check this box to default animations on for items inserted from the library.
 This controls the animations for items located under the Items Tab in the library.
 If you do not wish items to animate, uncheck this box to default animations to off.

 Animations for items you have already inserted may be turned on/off by using the Play/Pause button located under the Object Tab in the Panel.

-Auto Open Library: Checking this box will cause the library to automatically expand when going to a stage that requires the library.
+Auto Open Library: Check this box to cause the library to automatically expand when going to a stage that requires the library.
 This would include stages like Plants and Trees, Materials, and Yard Accessories.

 Random Scale/Rotate Rockwork: Check this box to automatically randomize the rotation and scale of the rockwork that you insert.
 Each time you insert a rock, it will have a different rotation and appearance than the previously inserted rock.